transloadit/TransloaditKit/README.md

 Mark R. Masterson, mrobertmasterson@gmail.com

+### Work Flow

+* Create An AssemblyStep Object With JSONString or Values
+* Create An Assembly With JSON Assembly Steps or an Array of AssemblyStep Objects
+* Generate the Params as JSON for an Assembly Object
+* Create The Assembly Get A TransloaditResponse Object

+* Pass TransloaditResoinse Object To TUSWrapper to perfom Upload

 ## License

 Transloadit is available under the MIT license.
 See the LICENSE file for more info.